Abdullah al-Ahmar: Biography

 Born at Al-Tall, al-Ahmar joined the Ba'ath Party in the 1950s and graduated from the Faculty of Law at the University of Damascus in 1964.
 Soon after, he was appointed as a governor of Hama (1967–1969) then Idlib (1969–1970).
 In 1970, the regional Ba'ath conference elected him to the Syrian Regional Command together with Hafez Al-Assad after an internal coup in the party that expelled Salah Jadid's faction from power.
 A few months later, Assad's faction held a meeting and appointed a new National Command that elected Assad as a general secretary and Ahmar his deputy.
 This National Command is competing with another one that was based in Iraq on being the sole legitimate National Command.

 In 1980, al-Ahmar was re-elected with Assad into the same positions they held since 1971.
 Since the death of Assad in 2000, Ahmar became the highest ranked Ba'ath member in Syria, while Bashar al-Assad is the general-secretary of the Syrian Regional Command.

+In 1986, al-Ahmar was returning from the meeting of the Pan-Arab Command of the Arab Revolutionary Forces on board a private Libyan Gulfstream executive jet flying from Tripoli to Damascus when Israel forced the plane to land in Northern Israel.
+The Israeli military conducted a five-hour search for "terrorists" before allowing it to leave.
+Sources close to Israeli intelligence later said the capture of the American-made Gulfstream might have been a mistake.
+The Israelis were apparently hunting for Palestinian leaders who were attending a meeting of Middle Eastern guerrilla groups in the Libyan capital of Tripoli.George Habash stated he believes he was the intended target.
+Atef Abu Bakr stated that he understood this to be the reason for the Hindawi affair, which was to be blamed on Abu Nidal.